 Hundreds of times—thousands of times— your hormones will deceive you with their cruel trick.
 They will fixate on a particular young woman so she seems an appropriate altar at which your offering might finally be accepted.

 Often it is even worse, and your yearning for pure romance will be intertwined with a sexual lust.
 This will confuse you even more.
 Society has taught you that the way to ask to enter a long-term romance (sexual or not) is to demonstrate that you can be a faithful and reliable provider.
-So you will want to give this woman gifts for two reasons.
+So you will want to give this woman gifts for two reasons—to give something through her to the muse, and to give something to her demonstrate provision.

 You cannot explain.
 It is too awkward if you try.
 "The food is to show you I can provide for you.
 The poem is really for the muse.
 Want to be my girlfriend?"
 No, honesty would not work, even if you could see within yourself clearly at that moment.

 Moreover, society also has taught men and women that demonstrations of provision are the most appropriate way to request a short-term sexual dalliance.
-The dynamic of offering a gift allows men to enter the women's world of indirect communication.
-The gift asks her for more of her attention, time, and intimacy.
+The dynamic of bartering (offering a gift in exchange for for her attention, time, and intimacy) allows men to enter the women's world of indirect communication.
 Because the request is indirect she may refuse him in ways that would be rude in the world of direct communication, such as accepting his gift while ignoring the bartering, or paying him with a quick verbal compliment instead of what he is asking for.
 These gifts never work (they speak to comfort, not attraction) but men are duped by the social norm.

 So that poor woman is wondering which of three motivations are behind your gifts.